Xuan Wu Shan Nine Emperor Gods Festival 2017

 Guan Yin 观音娘娘 then crosses the bridge.

-For the second part of the ritual, the devotees line up with joss sticks, a stack of joss paper and talisman paper.
+For the second part of the ritual, the devotees line up with joss sticks, a stack of joss paper and a piece of talisman paper.
 One by one, they stand in front of Zhong Tan Yuan Shuai 中坛元帅 .
 He spits water at them, whips the floor, and then waves the joss stick and book over them.
 After that the devotees cross the bridge.

 Qi Tian Da Sheng斉天大聖 sits at the middle of the bridge, where he stamps the back of people’s shirts.